slopezpereyra/slopezpereyra.github.io/_posts/2025-11-08-OnNietzschesEssay.md

 > these perceptions of the world is the more correct one is quite
 > meaningless \[\...\]

 If we could perceive matters «as a bird, now as a worm now as a plant, or if one of us saw a stimulus as red, another as blue, while a third even heard the same stimulus as a sound - then no one would speak of such a regularity of nature».
 Quite pertinently, Nietzsche cites Pascal's famous passage on a labor man who dreams each night that he's a king.

-In my opinion, Nietzsche's premises are fundamentally correct.
+In my opinion, Nietzsche's insights are fundamentally correct.
 This early work of his draws strongly from Schopenhauer's conception of the world as will and representation, which I also deem fundamentally right.
-Such a thing as an objective reality is not only unknowable but impossible to imagine.
+Such a thing as a purely objective reality, a *ding an sich*, is not only unknowable but unimaginable.
 Every species is endowed with more or less wide, but necessarily bounded faculties of representation which are specific to it.
 Yet, contrarily to believing that this undermines science, I would venture this itself constitutes a scientific fact.
-I should hope to escape any form of circularity by suggesting this, and hopefully the reader will allow me to digress a bit in order to bring forth my point.
+Hopefully the reader will allow me to digress a bit in order to bring forth my point.

 For some reason, it is common to teach that the Newtonian revolution «overcame» mind-body dualism by exorcising the ghost from the machine and providing a more or less complete description of the physical world.
 This could not be further away from the truth.
 Newtonian physics is based on the concept of *force*, which serves to correctly explain nature, but which has no material ground.
 The postulates of, say, gravitational force or electrostatic force proceed simply from *observing* that distant (i.e. non-contacting) objects attract, repel and generally influence each other.
 What distinguishes the gravitational and the electrostatic force is simply the observed properties of this otherwise arcane interaction.
 There is no understanding of what the word *force* means beyond this.[^1]

 In this sense, the epithet *physical* is meaningless and serves a merely honorific function, just like the epithet *real*.
 To say *the real